Video games in Indonesia: Mobile gaming

-Mobile games are particularly popular in Indonesia, following growing internet penetration.
-Strategy mobile games such as Clash of Clans and Game of War: Fire Age were the most popular titles in 2014.
-There is also a significant competitive scene, with eSports tournaments for mobile games such as Vainglory being held in Jakarta.
+In recent times, Mobile games are particularly popular in Indonesia, following growing internet penetration as well as the introduction of Smartphones.
+Strategy mobile games such as Clash of Clans and Game of War: Fire Age were among the most popular titles in 2014.
+There is also a significant competitive scene, with eSports tournaments for mobile games such as Vainglory being held in Jakarta. other mobile game titles with a large player base in Indonesia are Moblie Legends, PUBG Mobile, Free Fire Battlegrounds, Clash Royale and Call of Duty: Mobile.